John George Children

 John George Children FRS FRSE FLS PRES (18 May 1777 – 1 January 1852 in Halstead, Kent) was a British chemist, mineralogist and zoologist.
-He invented a method to extract silver from ore without the need for mercury.
 He was a friend of Sir Humphry Davy, who helped him secure a controversial appointment to a post in the British Museum.
+Along with Davy he built a large galvanic cell, assisted him in experiments and invented a method to extract silver from ore without the need for mercury.
 Children was also the founding president of the Royal Entomological Society.
+His daughter Anna Atkins became a pioneer of botanical photography.

 Personal life

 John George was born on 18 May 1777 at Ferox Hall, Tonbridge, Kent.
-His father George Children, FRS (1742–1818), a banker, belonged to a family that lived at the home, "Childrens", near Nether Street in Hildenborough and his mother Susanna, who was the daughter of Rev. Thomas Marshall Jordan of West Farleigh died six days after he was born.
+His father, George Children FRS (1742–1818), a banker, belonged to a family that lived at the home, near Nether Street in Hildenborough; his mother, Susanna, who was the daughter of Rev. Thomas Marshall Jordan of West Farleigh, died six days after he was born.

-Children studied at Tonbridge School, Eton College and Queens' College, Cambridge.
-In 1798 he married Hester Anna Holwell, granddaughter of John Zephaniah Holwell in 1798.
-After her death in 1800, he began to travel widely.
-He married Caroline, daughter of George Furlong Wise of Woolston, in 1809, but she died the next year.
-In 1819 he married a Mrs. Towers (who died in 1839).
+Children studied at Tonbridge School, Eton College and later at Queens' College, Cambridge.
+In 1798, he married Hester Anna Holwell, granddaughter of John Zephaniah Holwell.
+After her unexpected passing, in 1800, he began to travel with more regularity.
+He also established a chemical laboratory at Ferox Hall.
+He went on to marry another woman, Caroline Wise (daughter of George Furlong Wise of Woolston), in 1809; she also died the following year.
+In 1812 the collapse of the Tonbridge Bank led to financial problems.
+In 1816 his father was declared bankrupt.
+It was then that he found work as a librarian.
+In 1819, he married Eliza Towers, the two remaining together until her death, twenty years later, in 1839.

-In 1815 he travelled to the battlefield of Waterloo where he purchased the Waterloo Elm, the tree under which the Duke of Wellington had made his headquarters but which had been stripped bare by souvenir hunters.
-He had it made into several notable pieces of furniture by Thomas Chippendale, including chairs now in the Royal Collection, at Apsley House and Belvoir Castle.
+Children served briefly in the West Kent militia but resigned in 1805 due to poor health.
+In 1808 he travelled to the battlefield of Vimiero in Portugal.
+In 1815, Children travelled to the battlefield at Waterloo along with his daughter Anna and a cousin Lieutenant George Whitehead.
+There he noticed that the Waterloo Elm, a tree under which the Duke of Wellington had made his headquarters, was being stripped bare by souvenir-hunters.
+Anna drew a picture of the tree.
+He purchased the tree with the intent that it should be converted into furniture and gifted to the Prince Regent.
+Once purchased, he had the tree made into pieces of furniture by Thomas Chippendale at Apsley House and Belvoir Castle.
+An armchair was sent to Carlton House on 24 February 1821 which is now in the Royal Collection.
+A Latin inscription on the chair was based on a suggestion from the Marquess of Wellesley.

-He died at Halstead Place in Kent.
+He died at Halstead Place, Kent.